-- met with four people using the service and spoke with three of their family;
+- spoke with two people using the service and three of their family;

-- · spoke with eight staff and management;
+- spoke with seven staff and management;

-- · observed practice and daily life;
+- observed practice and daily life;

 - reviewed documents; and

 - spoke with visiting professionals.

 Key messages

 People's choice and independence was encouraged and they were able to take part in activities and new experiences.